bitwarden/help/_articles/faqs/product-faqs.md

 ### Q: Does Bitwarden have an Encrypted Export File?

-**A:** Currently Bitwarden doesn’t have a native encrypted export, but it is on our roadmap for 2020.
+**A:** Yes!
+For more information, see [Encrypted Exports]({% link _articles/importing/encrypted-export.md %}).

-Alternatively, we recommend using something like PeaZip to create an encrypted archive of the file after you have exported your data from Bitwarden.
+Alternatively, we recommend using something like PeaZip to create an encrypted archive of the file after exporting a plaintext file from Bitwarden.

 You can learn more about PeaZip here:
 - <http://www.peazip.org/>